wslh-bio/spriggan/README.md

 MLST scheme is classified using [MLST v2.17.6](https://github.com/tseemann/mlst)

 #### Contamination detection
-Contamination for other organisms is detected using [Kraken2 v2.0.8](https://ccb.jhu.edu/software/kraken2/) with the Minikraken database.
+Contamination is detected by classifying reads using [Kraken2 v2.0.8](https://ccb.jhu.edu/software/kraken2/) with the Minikraken database.